Just Starting with Points and Miles? Start with Chase Credit Cards

 All these popular banks also allow you to book flights and other travel directly through a travel portal using points.
 But on the whole, Chase is among the best.

 While other banks give their users just 1 cent per point for travel when booking direct, Chase ups the ante.
-Cardholders of the Chase Sapphire Preferred get 1.25 cents per point.
-The Chase Sapphire Reserve® is even better, getting you 1.5 cents per point.
+Cardholders with the Chase Sapphire Preferred get 1.25 cents per point.
+The *chase sapphire reserve* is even better, getting you 1.5 cents per point.

 Chase travel portal booking example